gatewari24/team-fit-app/README.md

 ## Features
-- User authentication and database integration using MongoDB Atlas
+- User authentication and database integration using MongoDB Atlas.
-- A real-time concurrent chat system using socket.io
+- A real-time concurrent chat system using socket.io.
 - An optimized matchmaking alogorithm that suggests friends based on profile details.